marina601/discover-malta/README.md

 ![trips.html](readme-files/images/all-trips-image.png)

-- All trips page features a heading which tells the user they will be able to view all the Trips here
+- All trips page features a heading that tells the user they will be able to view all the Trips here

 ##### Search bar

-- Search bar feature is implemeneted which lets the user search for trips by keywords
+- Search bar feature is implemented which lets the user search for trips by keywords
-- If keyword does not exist then a message is displayed to the user telling them to try again.
+- If the keyword does not exist then a message is displayed to the user telling them to try again.

 #### Sort functionality

-- Dropdown menu lets the user sort trips by price, rating, duration and if the trip is family friendly
+- Dropdown menu lets the user sort trips by price, rating, duration and if the trip is family-friendly
-- This features lets user narrow down their search cretiria to their specific needs
+- This feature lets the user narrow down their search criteria to their specific needs
-- The user also may choose to filter their trips by categories, the categories are generated dynamicaly based on the database entries.
+- The user also may choose to filter their trips by categories, the categories are generated dynamically based on the database entries.
 They display all the trips belonging to each category by category_slug
-- The url has been modifyed using `category_slug` to give the user a better experience and user-friendly appearance.
+- The URL has been modified using `category_slug` to give the user a better experience and user-friendly appearance.

 #### Trip Count

-- Once the user lands on trips.html the total number of trips availabe in the database are displayed
+- Once the user lands on trips.html the total number of trips available in the database are displayed
-- When the user uses search bar or filters the trips by category, the total number of trips dynamically generates the total number of results found.
+- When the user uses a search bar or filters the trips by category, the total number of trips dynamically generates the total number of results found.

 #### Trip Card

 - Each trip is displayed using <em>Bootstrap Card</em>
 - Card-header features add to favourite <em>tooltip</em> hart-icon, which on hover lets the user know they can add the trip to their favourites.

-   - Non-logged in users:
+   ##### Non-logged in users:
-      - If the user is not logged in they tooltip displays:
+      - If the user is not logged in, the tooltip displays:
           - "Login to add this trip to your favourites"
       - If the user clicks on the button they will be redirected to the login page

-   - Logged in users:
+   ##### Logged in users:
       - Tooltip features a different text on hover:
          - "Add to favourite"
       - When the user clicks on the hart the toast message is displayed letting the user know they have added the trip to their favourite list.
-      - The hart-icon in the navbar changes colour to red and displays the total number to favourite trips the user has added to their list.
+      - The hart-icon in the navbar changes colour to red and displays the total number of favourite trips the user has added to their list.

-- Each trip contain an image, trip name, short description and friendly icons are displayed to let the user know the durations, price, star rating and if the trip is suitable for families.
+- Each trip contain an image, trip name, a short description and friendly icons are displayed to let the user know the durations, price, star rating and if the trip is suitable for families.

-- Image and Trip name both are links to a trip_detail.html for an individual trip.
+- Image and Trip names both are links to a trip_detail.html for an individual trip.
 - Short description gives the user a brief overview of the trip
-- Star rating displays to the user average rating for the trip, if there is star rating for the trip, the star icon turns yellow.
+- Star rating displays the user average rating for the trip, if there is a star rating for the trip, the star icon turns yellow.
-- If there is no rating available for the trip, the star icon is balck and message is displayed to the user.
+- If there is no rating available for the trip, the star icon is black and the message is displayed to the user.
-- If the trip is family friendly, a child icon appears in the card and message is displayed.
+- If the trip is family-friendly, a child icon appears on the card and the message is displayed.
-- If the trip is not family friendly, no icon and no message is displayed.
+- If the trip is not family-friendly, no icon and no message is displayed.
-- At the bottom of the card there is a "More Info" button which leads the user to trip_detail page.
+- At the bottom of the card there is a "More Info" button which leads the user to the *Trip Details Page*.

 - If the user is admin:
-    - 2 addition buttons are added to the bottom of the card: "Delete" and "Update" trip.
+    - 2 additional buttons are added to the bottom of the card: "Delete" and "Update" trip.
-    - If the delete button is pressed the modal appears to inform the user of their actions and to confirm their decition
+    - If the delete button is pressed the modal appears to inform the user of their actions and to confirm their decision
     - Update button leads the user to update_trip.html

 #### Paginations